 It's not ridiculously far-fetched.
 Just because Samara was evil doesn't make the heart-wrenching things she was put through good.
 Besides, the firm establishment of Samara as being really, truly evil rather than indeed being driven insane with misery until her powers went beyond her control even after she died only happens in the last five minutes of the movie... up until then even the main character thought that explanation was correct.
 It doesn't forgive people completely ignoring said last five minutes, but it does make it easier to understand where it comes from.

-Dr. Frank N Furter, oh, where do we start?
-Let's see... he brutally murders Eddie out of sheer jealousy, tricks Brad and Janet into sleeping with him for no other reason than because he wants to, creates Rocky for the sole purpose of being a sex slave, and forces Brad, Janet, Rocky, and Columbia to do a floorshow/orgy with him after he has them turned to stone.
+The Rocky Horror Picture Show: Dr. Frank N Furter, oh, where do we start?
+Let's see... he brutally murders Eddie out of sheer jealousy, manipulates Brad and Janet into sleeping with him for no other reason than because he wants to, creates Rocky for the sole purpose of being a sex slave, and forces Brad, Janet, Rocky, and Columbia to do a floorshow/orgy with him after he has them turned to stone.
 Not to mention the fact that he's completely and utterly insane.
 And, yet, the fans practically throw themselves at his feet.
 Must have something to do with his charms and good looks.

 Likewise, Riff Raff has quite the fanbase as well.
 Never mind the fact that he killed Columbia, Frank, and Rocky out of pure spite.
 Fans tend to make him far more sympathetic than he really is.

-As the Prince of Darkness in Legend, in spite of Hollywood makeup and latex's every attempt to make him look bestial and demonic..
+Tim Curry in general inspires this in fans — even when he played Darkness (read: Satan) in Legend, in spite of Hollywood makeup and latex's every attempt to make him look bestial and demonic...

 Deliberately played with in William Castle's Mr. Sardonicus.
 The title character is quite similar to a Phantom of the Opera before becoming Progressively Prettier (driven insane by a disfigurement, searching for love, etc.).
 Reportedly, two endings were filmed: a Good Ending where Sardonicus is cured and redeemed, and a Bad Ending where he dies.
 This being a William Castle movie, audiences were allowed to vote on whether they thought the character deserved mercy.
-Every time, they killed him, and it looks like the mercy ending is lost forever, if it ever existed.
+Every time, they killed him, and it looks like the mercy ending is lost forever — if it ever existed, and it likely didn't.
 Sounds harsh?
 It turns out that a guy who looks like this◊ is easier to forgive than a guy who looks like this.

 Boba Fett having a more sympathetic characterization is quite possibly a result of the Expanded Universe where he often wavers somewhere between Anti-Hero and Anti-Villain.
 Even when he's presented as an out-and-out antagonist, those works tend to portray him as an almost elemental force rather than someone doing something villainous out of greed or immorality.